WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 In order to decrease overfitting even more, I added L2 regularisation with different factors to the loss function, but the results were all worse.
 I interpret it the way that in my model, dropout encourages larger absolute weight combinations to make up for lost connections, while L2 regularization penalizes growing absolute weights, so that the two do not work together very well.

-So as last attempt I increased convolution dropout a little bit more and tried to reach a training accuracy of 0.999% My final model results were:
+So as last attempt I increased convolution dropout a little bit more and tried to reach a better training accuracy with smaller learning steps, but to no success.
+Also further increasing the number of filters had no positive effect.
+Maybe growing deeper would have still benefited the result.
+Most certainly the accuracy would have improved by using the same sample count distribution as in test/validation set.
+My final results were:
-* **0.xxx%** accuracy in training set
+* **0.997%** accuracy in training set
-* **0.xxx%** accuracy in validation set
+* **0.989%** accuracy in validation set
-* **0.xxx%** accuracy in test set
+* **0.975%** accuracy in test set

 ### Test a Model on New Images